serenorg/serendb/docs/rfcs/036-physical-replication.md

 subtransactions in progress, however, the standby might need to wait for old transactions to complete before it can open up for queries.

-In Neon that problem is worse: a replica can start at any LSN, so there's no guarantee that it will see a running-xacts record any time soon.
+In SerenDB that problem is worse: a replica can start at any LSN, so there's no guarantee that it will see a running-xacts record any time soon.
 In particular, if the primary is not running when the replica is started, it might never see a running-xacts record.